finnschaefer1901/finnschaefer1901.github.io/pro/projects.md

   Your browser does not support the video tag.
 </video>

+### Seminar on 3D Machine Learning
+Within this Seminar we discussed state of the art papers in the field of 3D Machine Learning.
+As I am highly interested in LIDAR sensors and Point Cloud Data, I choosed to present the ["Dynamic Graph CNN for Learning on Point Cloud Data"]() Paper that expanded the PointNet and PointNet++ approach by introducing EdgeConv.
+A detailed Summary and Comparison can be found [here](../assets/doc/Seminar_Schaefer_FinnRasmus_final.pdf).

 ## Private
 My personal projects primarily involve data capture initiatives.
 Currently, I am in the process of developing a PCB using KiCAD that records various physical parameters from a standard car.
 The primary objective is to attain the capability to gauge the vehicle's dynamic performance and to establish a live telemetry system for it.
 This pursuit is largely driven by my fascination with automobiles and a general interest in performance measurement.